rizsotto/scan-build/README.rst

 Should be working on UNIX operating systems.

-- It has been tested on FreeBSD, GNU/Linux and OS X.
+- It has been tested on FreeBSD, GNU/Linux, OS X and Windows.
-- Prepared to work on windows, but need help to make it.

 Prerequisites
 -------------

 1. **clang compiler**, to compile the sources and have the static analyzer.
-2. **python** interpreter (version 2.7, 3.2, 3.3, 3.4, 3.5).
+2. **python** interpreter (version 2.7, 3.3, 3.4, 3.5).

 How to use